Dash-Industry-Forum/Dash-Industry-Forum.github.io/content/news/watermarking-final.md

-### DASH-IF Publishes Forensic A/B Watermarking Specification and submits for ETSI Publication
+### DASH-IF Publishes Forensic A/B Watermarking Specification and submits for ETSI Publication as ETSI TS 104 002

 #### Introduction.
 In June 2023, DASH-IF published The DASH-IF A/B Watermarking specification DASH-IF web site: https://dashif.org/guidelines/others/#dash-if-candidate-technical-specification-dash-if-forensic-ab-watermarking.
 An overiew of the specification is provided.